 How to Tell if a Phone Interview Went Well: 4 Signs to Know

 As with normal face to face interviews, there is no real way of knowing if a phone interview went well or not (no one is a mind-reader after all!).
-That being said, there are some indicators and signs that your interview either went good or went poorly, which we will discuss below.
+That being said, there are some indicators and signs that your phone interview either went well or went poorly, which we will discuss below.

 Sign 1: How Did it End?

 The most promising sign of a good interview is when the interviewer asks, particularly towards the end of the conversation, whether you feel you are suited for the job.
 They may have established that they want you.
 This question is usually asked in the second interview.
 Especially promising is if the interviewer asks to schedule a face-to-face interview during this screening interview.
 If this is the case, consider yourself successful.

 They might end the interview with a "well done" or "speak to you soon."
 Any comment that you will hear from them again should definitely be regarded as positive.

 Interviewers might give you compliments on your abilities, but these phrases can of course be used automatically and insincerely.
 Since you are on the phone you can't see there body language, so comments and remarks as well as the tone are the only real information you have to go on.

 A more ambiguous sign to consider is how long the interview lasted.
 If it was short, it's possible you may have given them right up front all the information they needed to know you were the right candidate.
 On the other hand, they may also have quickly discovered that you weren't the right candidate for the job.

 Generally speaking a longer interview, especially when you let the interviewer speak—remember it is a two-way conversation—is a good thing.
 That said, whether the interview only lasted 5 minutes, 10 minutes, 15 minutes or 20 minutes is less important than what you actually talked about.